 Across this tumultuous experience we see Charli learning a great deal about herself, digitally therapising and documenting her journey towards self-love.
 This eventually culminates in the completion of her album.
 In the haze of having realising what initially seemed impossible, we see Charli standing in disbelief after listening through the final product, before uttering sheepishly: ‘I’m really proud of myself.’

 All in all, the documentary exposes many of the artistic battles that we all face.
 Sure, we may not have the platform nor the resources that Charli has at her disposal, but at its core, the struggle to create – particularly in the current climate – is universal.
 Much like Charli, many of us have an, at times, unhealthy relationship with work; many of us often forget that creating is supposed to be somewhat enjoyable, which is particularly easy to do when it is your method of sustaining an existence.
 But it does inspire hope that if we trust the process and use the support networks available to us – much like Charli does with her Angels – everything will come together in the end.

 In total, Alone Together is a glimpse beneath the sleek surface of the Charli XCX brand.
 Much like the album itself, underneath the saccharine, glossy production are flashes of introspection that are often profound and sometimes all too relatable.

-Alone Together was premiered at this year’s SXSW Film Festival, and is currently seeking distribution
+Alone Together was premiered 2021’s SXSW Film Festival, and is currently available to stream via HULU